DubMastr/AnonOS/README.md

 # AnonOS

-A Simple to Use Linux based Android OS that combines Security, Anonymity, and Customization
+A Simple to Use Kali-Linux based Android OS that combines Security, Anonymity, and Customization